EcologyR/labeleR/cran-comments.md

 ## Comments for labeleR 0.1.2 submission

+* Title added to .Rmd templates (changed in .yaml files) as required for resubmission.
 * We have included a new function to allow columns which have some empty cells.

 ## Comments for labeleR 0.1.1 submission